 However, in practice, many Uber Pool rides taken do not involve multiple passengers hopping onto the route.
 In these instances, Pool riders effectively halve Uber’s take.
 Due to the pandemic, Uber Pool was temporarily suspended in March in an effort to reduce the risk of spreading Covid-19.

 Driver acquisition & retention

 The cost of acquiring drivers has been one of the most expensive parts of running Uber since its inception.
 In Uber’s early years, new drivers got sign-up bonuses as high as $2,000 or $5,000 just for completing a few rides on the app.

 Part of the problem for Uber is driver churn.
-Only about 20% of drivers remain on Uber’s platform after one year, The Information has reported — equivalent to about 12.5% monthly churn.
+Only about 4% of drivers remain on Uber’s platform after one year, according to a 2017 analysis from The Information.

 Uber argues that its drivers churn out by design, because Uber is less a “job” and more an “in-between” and part-time solution.
-Uber certainly hasn’t run out of drivers yet.
-But Uber’s already-low retention rate and relatively high take rate make it harder to see how Uber will cut driver acquisition costs in the future or decrease churn.
+But Uber’s already-low retention rate and relatively high take rate make it hard to see how Uber will cut driver acquisition costs in the future or decrease churn.

-Despite ads claiming drivers could earn $90,000 a year or on average, make $25 an hour, the average take-home pay of an Uber driver in the United States today — after expenses — is still only about $10 an hour.
-At 40 hours a week with a family of two, that is near or at the poverty line.
+Despite ads claiming drivers could earn $90,000 a year or on average, or make $25 an hour, the average take-home pay of an Uber driver in the US in 2018 — after expenses — was estimated by the Economic Policy Institute to only be $9.21 an hour, slightly above the federal minimum wage.

-Uber’s driver acquisition process hasn’t slowed significantly, but the churn and wage problems represent one of the most significant costs involved in running the company and one of the biggest potential long-term threats.
+Uber’s churn and wage problems represent one of the most significant costs involved in running the company and one of the biggest potential long-term threats.